Prospect138/air_chat/README.md

 ## Modules

 - air_chat_exstension - source files for vs code exstension
-- air_chat_service - python backend, that act as http server and interact with ollama service, AND script for build faiss database.
+- air_chat_service - python backend, that act as http server and interact with ollama service AND script for build faiss database.

 ## Diagram
 ```